 I’m a huge fan of that show and if you’re not watching, you’re really missing out.
-Last night’s episode, in part discussed nationwide staff shortages in hospitals.
+There was an episode, in part discussed nationwide staff shortages in hospitals.
 They even showed a patient getting aggressive with a hospital volunteer.

 Been there.
 It’s not pretty.

 Sometimes when there’s not enough staff in a facility, there’s a possibility of someone getting hurt- medical staff, patient, family members, for example.

 On the show, a nursing student had a rough time with a patient, who verbally attacked her.
 She ran into a closet and cried, she was ready to quit.

 These are real-life situations that many don’t see.
 Even coworkers can be less than helpful in this area.